Redhab/GitHub_Release_Management/README.md

 }

 ```
-This repository uses the generated for his own release.
+This repository uses GitHubReleaseManagement for his own release.

 ### Downloading